 What International Students Look for when Selecting a University

 What do international students want when it comes to choosing universities?
 If you are looking for one answer to this question, you may be disappointed.
-As demonstrated last week when Nuffic Neso representatives from four different countries visited Wittenborg University of Applied Sciences, there are surprising answers to what prospective students prioritise when looking to study abroad.
+As demonstrated last week when Nuffic Neso representatives from four different countries visited WUAS, there are surprising answers to what prospective students prioritise when looking to study abroad.

 Representatives from Nuffic Neso Mexico, China, South Korea and Vietnam visited several institutions in the Netherlands, including Wittenborg, to learn what they offer international students, whilst providing valuable insights on student mobility in their own countries.